 Look at the United Nations 17 Goals for Sustainable Cities.
 Using NEXT.cc’s SUSTAINABLE Goals Worksheet, circle the themes you think your city should address.

-Today data is generated in real-time in cities informing decisions about the development and management of traffic on roads, buses, and trains.
+Today data is generated in real-time in cities informing decisions about developing and managing traffic on roads, buses, and trains.
 Synthesizing a neighborhood that has been underserved with a new product designed for residents offers new commercial incubators, affordable housing options, and greening of streets and parks.
-Research a neighborhood in your city.
-Make a list of positives and negatives.
-Using a screen capture of the district, imagine what could be built there to improve the area.
-All people deserve access to clean and healthy water, a source of good food, affordable housing, parks, schools, community centers, and more.
-Suggest goals, strategies, and physical ideas to improve a neighborhood.
+Research a neighborhood in your city that needs improving.
+Again make a list of positives and negatives.
+Then, using a screen capture of the district, imagine what could be built there to improve the area.
 Ask yourself what the residents need and where the best service location would be.
 Ask other people for their opinions.
-Make a list of everyone’s ideas.
+All people deserve access to clean and healthy water, a source of good food, affordable housing, parks, schools, community centers, and more.
+Finally, suggest goals, strategies, and physical ideas to improve a neighborhood.

 New technologies now offer tracking of activity over time through different seasons and neighborhoods.
 Unlimited data is gathered on safe communities, tree coverage and urban heat islands, green roofs, relaxing places, demographics, age, income, noise, walkability scores, building use, ownership, and age.
 Bringing this information visually together informs decision-making, articulation of urban problems, plans, and policies, and the importance of engaging the community input in developing equitable resources for the most people possible.
 Check out the following urban apps and websites